|Research and Development Laboratory|

 The source of the chloroform in site groundwater was initially unclear, because the plume appeared to originate in a relatively undisturbed, wooded area of the site, away from any known or likely past chemical releases.
 To define the extent and source of the chloroform concentrations in groundwater, Princeton Geoscience conducted a detailed delineation program using direct-push (i.e., Geoprobe®) groundwater sampling techniques and in-field analyses by an NJDEP-certified mobile laboratory.
 This effort showed that the plume in fact originates in a wooded and grass-covered area traversed by a concrete sidewalk and stairway at the downgradient edge of a paved parking lot.
 Potential sources such as leakage along sanitary sewer lines or water lines were ruled out, based on locations of these utilities and the distribution of chloroform in groundwater.
 Since their construction in the mid-1980s, the parking lot and concrete walkway have been treated with salt for snow and ice removal.
 Runoff of deicing meltwater to adjacent organic topsoil takes place in this area.

 Based on a literature search and review of site conditions, Princeton Geoscience identified alternate mechanisms which explain the chloroform occurrence.
 Specifically, we concluded that natural in-situ halogenation of soil organic matter, augmented by influxes of low pH, chloride-containing runoff associated with the deicing salt applications, caused enhanced formation of chloroform in the soil zone, leading to the observed groundwater impact.
-This finding is novel, because although halogenation of soil organic matter via both biological and abiotic processes has been associated with natural chloride deposition in precipitation, chloride-enhancement by road salt has not been considered previously.
-Princeton Geoscience developed and is in the process of obtaining a United States patent for a simple remedial process to treat primary and residual sources of chlorinated VOC impacts resulting from salt-enhanced in-situ halogenation of soil organic matter.
-We anticipate the process will be utilized to remediate chloroform impacts at the site.
+Princeton Geoscience developed and NJDEP approved a remedial plan for this area consisting of roadway deicing Best Management Practices and groundwater monitoring.